spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 ### Windows Git Bash SSH Config

-For Windows Git Bash we're going to copy our SSH keys we've just generated in WSL over to Windows Git Bash, there's some subtle differences when authenticating with Windows Git Bash.
+For Windows Git Bash we're going to copy our SSH keys we've just generated in WSL over to Windows Git Bash, there are some subtle differences when authenticating with Windows Git Bash.

 From Hyper, copy the SSH files from Linux to Windows: